Hospeace House, Inc.

 There is no cost to the families that we serve, nor do we receive any reimbursement from insurance companies.
 Hospeace House is funded solely by donations, fundraising, memorial contributions, and through the generosity of our community.
 There are so many ways that you can help to keep Hospeace House, Inc serving our community.
 We can only fulfill our mission with the gracious help of our community members.

 We are honored to be part of your journey.
-Our team is made up of our Executive Director, our trained Resident Care Volunteers, and our skilled overnight staff.
+Our team is made up of our Director of Operations, Volunteer Coordinator, our Skilled Overnight Staff, trained Resident Care Volunteers, and our support teams of volunteers.
 We work in collaboration with hospice agencies and your physician to provide 24 hour care and meet your needs.

 Jennifer Emmons, RN